pyflosic/pyflosic/INSTALL.md

 Installation checked on:

 - Ubuntu 18.10 (Cosmic Cuttlefish)
-- Elementary OS 0.4.1 Loki
+- Elementary OS 0.4.1 Lok

+(Older) implemenation on different operating systems (os) can be find in the INSTALL file.

 # PySCF installation